canriquez/torrewrap/README.md

 ## Current User Story

+The user login or create an account at torreWrap, using Torre.co valid user name.
+This torreWrap user will then fetch profile information from Torre.co and show additional functionalities on top of the existing Torre.co features.
+Currently, two main functions are working:

+### Getting torreWrap access using an existing account
 > The user can log in into the torreWrap backend using a valid TorreCo user:

-- Currently only works with user: canriquez
+- Currently, example works with user: canriquez

 > When the user enters the Torre.co username, the app will check the username validity using the torreWrap-API endpoint.
 > The torreWrap-API will hit the Torre.co API to fetch the required user.
 If this operation fails, then the front end will not progress until a valid user is submitted.
-> After a valid user is provided (canriquez), the app will provide the form to enter the password.
+> After a valid user is provided (canriquez), the app will show the form to enter the password.
-> A valid TorreWrap-API password must be provided.
+> The user must provide a valid TorreWrap-API password.
 Currently, the only user stored in TorreWrap-API has the password.

 `12345`

-> When the correct password is submitted, the home page is rendered using Torre.co API information
+> When the correct password is submitted, the home page will be rendered using Torre.co API information

+### Creating a new torreWrap account using '''any''' Torre.co valid user account
+> When the user enters a Torre.co username, the app will check the username validity using the torreWrap-API endpoint.
+> The torreWrap-API will hit the Torre.co API to fetch the required user.
+If this operation fails, then the front end will not progress until a valid user is submitted.
+> After a valid '''any''' valid Torre.co user is provided, the app will invite the user to add a password to create the new torreWrap account.
+> After the signup process is done, the app will show the current Torre.co profile information.

 <img src='./torreWrap.png' />